labmember003/USARCompanion/README.md

 # USAR Companion
-A one stop solution for your college academics
+[USAR Companion](https://play.google.com/store/apps/details?id=com.falcon.usarcompanion) - A one stop solution for your college academics

 Don't know where to begin?
 Don't know where the best resources are?
 Too much to cover up?
 USAR companion is a one stop solution for all your problems.
 Here you can find all the resources - notes, books, syllabus, papers and much more.
 No need to worry about the new curriculum, we have it all coverup.